-Secondly, a local business directory can help to build up a local business’ profile.
-A listing can generally include things like location information, contact details, customer feedback, promotions, social media links and even video or audio files.
-By making its profile as attractive and informative as possible, a local business can become more visible for web users in the area and can help them to engage with the company more effectively.
+Secondly, a local business directory can help to build up a local business profile.
+A listing can generally include location information, contact details, customer feedback, promotions, social media links and even video or audio files.
+By making its profile as attractive and informative as possible, a local business can become more visible for web users in the area.
+It can help them to engage with the company more effectively.

-Local business directories are undoubtedly beneficial for small and medium sized firms looking to maximise their local sales, The question is, which of these sites can offer the most productive return on investment for a given business?
-To begin with, there are the big directories, like Google Maps and Apple Maps.
+Local business directories are undoubtedly beneficial for small and medium-sized firms looking to maximise their local sales.
+The question is, which of these sites can offer the most productive return on investment for a given business?
+To begin with, there are big directories, like Google Maps and Apple Maps.
 Businesses absolutely need a presence on these larger listings sites, whatever sector they are involved in.
-The same applies to 192.com, which has huge reach across the UK.
+The same applies to 192.com, which has a huge reach across the UK.
 These giants are not the end of the story, however.

 There are also many less well-known specialist directories.
-These are often popular with B2B customers who have their own unique requirements, or shoppers in certain niches who want to zero in on the perfect place to buy.
+These are often popular with B2B customers who have unique requirements or shoppers in certain niches who want to zero in on the perfect place to buy.
 Sites like Business Network are ideally suited to B2B networks, with wide coverage among businesses like plasterers, glaziers, architects or plumbers.
-Just Landed is geared towards expatriates who have come to the UK to live and work, so is especially relevant for tourism and hospitality businesses.
+Just Landed is geared towards expatriates who have come to the UK to live and work, especially for tourism and hospitality businesses.
 Other directories are connected to certain groups, such as readers of newspapers like the Sun or the Mirror.

 Powered by The Local Data Company, Localdatasearch is a free online directory for businesses with a physical address.
-All listings need to be validated by one of the team’s researchers before they are displayed on the website and on the company’s partner directories.
-With your directory listing, you can choose to include business hours, your website and your Twitter handle along with the usual, basic information.
+All listings need to be validated by one of the team’s researchers before they are displayed on the website and on its partner directories.
+With your directory listing, you can choose to include business hours, your website, and your Twitter handle, along with the usual basic information.